Weather in Ecuador

 During this season, the rains are welcome in the Galapagos highlands, causing a dramatic transformation of this important habitat.
 Wet weather produces lush green vegetation, perfect conditions for land species such as the Giant Tortoise, Galapagos Finches & other land birds who find food sources plentiful.

-In contrast, the COOL & DRY climate season runs approximately from June to December.
+From an Ecuador destination expert todayIn contrast, the COOL & DRY climate season runs approximately from June to December.
 These months bring cloudier skies, cooler temperatures on land and at sea, and a generally drier climate.
 Many visitors find this season more pleasant for excursions.
-Sun protection is still important – even on cloudy days it is easy to burn so close to the equator.
+Sun protection is still important – even on cloudy days, it's easy to burn so close to the equator.
 A wetsuit is recommended for snorkeling as the sea temperatures drop.
-Leave your rain gear at home, there is little or no rainfall during the cool and dry months.
+Leave your rain gear at home; there is little or no rainfall during the cool and dry months.

-Why have we talked so much about the Galapagos islands, and barely mentioned the coastal region of Ecuador?
+Why have we talked so much about the Galapagos Islands and barely mentioned the coastal region of Ecuador?
 Well, the coastal weather seasons are broadly the same as Galapagos.
 So if you’re looking for a tan, it’s better to travel in the earlier months of the year.

-3. Amazon Rainforest Climate
+3. Ecuador's Amazon Rainforest Climate

-The weather in Ecuador’s Amazon region is defined by 3 seasons – wet, dry and inbetween.
+The weather in Ecuador’s Amazon region is defined by 3 seasons: wet, dry, and in between.
 There is no “best” time to visit, as each season has pros and cons to consider.

 Dry season lasts from December to March.
 Of course this is the rainforest, so still expect some precipitation, but certainly less than the rainy season.